hellohaptik/docs_haptik/docs/bot-builder/basic/entities.md

 1. person_name (Bob Marley, Nick Jonas, Mark Norman Sr.)
 2. content_name (Harry Potter, Matrix Reloaded, Bumble Bee, John Wick)

+have infinite number of possibilities that need to be added to the entity dictionary.
+Entity Patterns will help you tackle such scenarios by not making it a content heavy task.

 ###### **How does it work?**